Diminished (dim, °, dim7, °7) and Half‑Diminished (m7b5, -7b5, )

 Difference

-The difference between a diminished chord and a half diminished chord lies in the seventh.
+The difference between a diminished chord and a half‑diminished chord lies in the seventh.

-- The half diminished chord (m7b5) has a minor seventh (7) - it's a m7 chord wth a flat five (b5).
+• The half‑diminished chord (m7b5) has a minor 7th (7) — in other words, it’s an m7 chord with a diminished fifth (♭5).

 Common Ground

-dim (°) usually means dim7 (°7).
+dim (°) usually implies dim7 (°7).

-Chord shapes
+Chord Shapes

 Big difference in usage